 Install Warpinator on Linux Mint

 Warpinator is developed by Linux Mint and thus, its dependencies are already available on the distro.
 Just run the command below command to install it:

 $ sudo apt-get install warpinator

 If you’re running Linux Mint 20 then you probably already have it because it comes preinstalled.
-If you’re on a different platform like Ubuntu, for example, you need to add the PPA to your repository before following the installation instructions.
+If you are using Linux Mint 19.x and Ubuntu Bionic (18.04) use:

 $ sudo add-apt-repository ppa:clementlefebvre/grpc $ sudo apt-get update $ sudo apt-get install warpinator